Heating Options for Your Pool!

 You can find sizing information by clicking here.

-Typical costs for a gas heater include: the heater itself, installation of a gas line, (approximately $500 for a 30’ run from meter to the location of the heater) electric for the digital display and electronic ignition models and delivery and installation .
-A season’s operational cost ranges from $500 to $1,500 for an 18’ x 36’ inground pool, depending on the amount of use.
-The other factor that determines operational cost is how you use the heater.
+Typical costs for a gas heater include: the heater itself, installation of a gas line, (please call for pricing) electric for the digital display and electronic ignition models, and delivery and installation.
+A season’s operational cost can vary, depending on the amount of use.
+The other factor that determines the operational cost is how you use the heater.
 Most people with a gas heater play the “on-off” game meaning they turn it on only when they want to swim.
 This will cut down on the operational costs but will also result in waiting time to swim and the pool perhaps not being ready when you want it to be.

 There are some issues to be aware of with this type of heat source.
 First of all, the water flows thru a copper core that can deteriorate due to high levels of chlorine and low pH.
 A gas heater can become extremely hot while it is operating, and—similar to a furnace in your home—service calls can be required for items such as cleaning the burners or a pilot light that is out.